alexanderluna/alexanderluna.github.io/_posts/2018-01-18-schedule-tasks.md

 image: /assets/img/cron
 ---

-When we write a lot of scripts we will eventually want to automate some tasks like saving Database backups, scrap a website prodigally, do POST or GET requests to an API, etc. In all this cases we will need a task scheduler.
-On a Linux system, our easiest and best option is [Crontbab](http://www.adminschoice.com/crontab-quick-reference) and while it is a great option for quickly creating a scheduled task both on Linux and Mac, Apple deprecated it in favor of [launchd](http://www.launchd.info/).
-This does not mean that we can't use `Crontab` on Mac but downside of `Crontab` is that is assumes you machine is awake and therefor will skip the task until the next time if this is not the case.
+When we write a lot of scripts we will eventually want to automate some tasks like saving Database backups, scrap a website periodically, do POST or GET requests to an API, etc. In all these cases we will need a task scheduler.
+On a Linux systems, our easiest and best option is [Crontbab](http://www.adminschoice.com/crontab-quick-reference) and while it is a great option for quickly creating a scheduled task both on Linux and Mac, Apple deprecated it in favor of [launchd](http://www.launchd.info/).
+This does not mean that we can't use `Crontab` on Mac but the downside of `Crontab` is that is assumes your machine is awake and therefor will skip the task until the next time if this is not the case.
 On the other hand, `launchd` will not run while your Mac is asleep BUT once you wake it up again, it will run.

 Nonetheless, both are great and thus we will cover them both.
-These are the main reason we would want to use `Crontab` over `launchd` :
+These are the main reasons we would want to use `Crontab` over `launchd` :

 - It is simpler to setup
-- We don't care if the job runs every time, it just should run on a best effort case
+- We don't care if the job runs every time, it just should run on a best effort basis

 ## Index:
 1. [Crontab](#crontab)